Eco-Friendly Water Bottles: Best Materials & What to Avoid

 There are plenty of good environmentalsocial, and political reasons to drop our one-use water bottle habit:

-To avoid all that, choose to reuse, and get an eco-friendly water bottle that is reusable, recyclable, and made from environmentally-friendly materials.
+To avoid all that, choose to reuse and get an eco-friendly water bottle that is reusable, recyclable, and made from environmentally friendly materials.
+Also, keep an eye out for third-party certifications such as B Corp or 1% for the Planet.

-Here are a few eco-friendly water bottle brands worth considering:
+Here are a few sustainable water bottle brands worth considering:

-• Klean Kanteen: A Certified B Corp and 1% for the Planet member, Klean Kanteen has been producing BPA-free, reusable stainless steel water bottles since 2004.
+• Klean Kanteen: A Certified B Corp and 1% for the Planet member, Klean Kanteen (shop at Klean Kanteen, EarthHero.com or Amazon.com) has been producing BPA-free, reusable stainless steel water bottles since 2004.

-• Ecovessel: A member of 1% for the Planet and pledging 5% of sales to non-profits, Ecovessel produces stainless steel water bottles in a few different styles, all of which are non-toxic.
+• Ecovessel: A member of 1% for the Planet and pledging 5% of sales to non-profits, Ecovessel (shop at Ecovessel or Amazon.com) produces stainless steel water bottles in a few different styles, all of which are non-toxic.

-• Hydro Flask: A company that has donated $2.5 million to supporting parks, Hydro Flask is another eco-friendly producer of sustainable stainless steel water bottles.
+• Hydro Flask: A company that has donated $2.5 million to supporting parks, Hydro Flask (shop at Hydro Flask, EarthHero.com, or Amazon.com) is another eco-friendly producer of sustainable stainless steel water bottles.

 Most sustainable materials for water bottles